Resource Banner

 Cons:

-• Can be complex to implement and manage
+• It can be complex to implement and manage

 • Requires significant changes to the existing system architecture